 HPV (genital warts)

 What you also need to know: Warts can occur in both men and women.

 HPV (cervical cancer)

-How the test is done: If Pap test result is abnormal, HPV DNA test and a biopsy may be done
+How the test is done: If the Pap test result is abnormal, an HPV DNA test and a biopsy may be done.

 What you also need to know: Pap tests detect cervical cell changes, not HPV.
-An abnormal test is often caused by HPV infection.
+An HPV infection often causes an abnormal test.
 No test available for men for these types of HPV.